Leonardo Da Vinci

 Leonardo’s notebook sketches contain a wealth of observations on diverse subjects, ranging from botany and geology to the flight of birds and the flow of water.
 His studies of plants included detailed drawings of leaves, flowers, and seedpods, reflecting a keen interest in the intricacies of botanical structures.
 His geological observations, including the study of rock formations and the effects of erosion, showcased his commitment to understanding the Earth’s processes.

-In the realm of physics, Leonardo made significant contributions to the understanding of light and shadow, perspective, and the properties of air and water.
+In the realm of physics, Leonardo da Vinci made significant contributions to the understanding of light and shadow, perspective, and the properties of air and water.
 His studies of fluid dynamics, including observations of turbulence and the flow of water, demonstrated a scientific approach that was well ahead of his time.

 Leonardo’s engineering sketches and designs reflected his visionary thinking.
 He conceptualized numerous machines and devices, including flying machines, parachute-like devices, and early prototypes of tanks.
 Although many of these designs were not built during his lifetime, they showcased his innovative approach to problem-solving and contributed to the development of engineering principles.